 Figure 2: Mature tree with storm damage:

 As renowned arboriculturalist Larry Costello, PhD, said repeatedly in his Canopy young tree pruning workshop for landscape professionals, “What a waste!”

-To prevent these problems, learn the five-step method used by Dr. Costello, Canopy and others to properly prune young trees.
-Note: These guidelines apply to most trees with a few exceptions including fruit trees, multi-stemmed trees, and palms.
+To prevent these and other problems, learn the five-step method used by Dr. Costello, Canopy, and others to properly prune young trees.
+(See video above.)